aacfox/RMST/docs/CONTRIBUTING.md

 Every test case are made of two files: one with `.csv` extension, one with `.mm`.
 `.csv` files [was already explained.](../README.md#limitations-so-far).
 As for `.mm`, it stands for `mermaid` — diagramm creating language, including graphs.
 Don't worry!
 Nothing for you to learn. `Graph` already has a member function `mermaid()` dedicated to producing such files.
-Their contained code properly pasted in `.md` files will render pretty graph!
+Their contained code properly pasted in `.md` files will render a pretty graph!
 One of very few mean to visualize graphs.

 ## Example
 Given graph: {{0;1;0}, {0;2;1}, {1;2;0}, {1;3;1}, {2;3;0}}.
 Its appearance: